siraajkudtarkar/CS167/Labs/Lab1/CS167-Lab1.md

 ### 1. Install Required Software

 1. **Make sure your user name does not have any space.
-Otherwise, create an user without space.**
+Otherwise, create a user without space.**
 2. **Create a writable folder with no space in the path, for example:**
     - Linux and macOS: "\~/cs167", where *\~* is your home directory
       - Linux: "/home/user/cs167", where your username is "user".